 The Order Scheme has developed following extensive consultation and engagement with the local community, which is set out in Mr Tucker’s Proof of Evidence.

-The GLA in its Stage 1 Report concluded: “as a result, GLA officers agree that in this instance the proposal for comprehensive redevelopment would be the most appropriate approach, particularly noting the ballot response, subject to the applicant confirming a phased single move approach which would minimise disruption for residents and seek to retain households on the site as it is redeveloped.”
+The GLA in its Stage 1 Report concluded: “as a result, GLA officers agree that in this instance the proposal for comprehensive redevelopment would be the most appropriate approach, particularly noting the ballot response, subject to the applicant confirming a phased single move approach which would minimise disruption for residents and seek to retain households on the site as it is redeveloped.” (please refer to CDXX).

-In accordance with Paragraph 4.8.2 of the supporting text to policy H8 of the London Plan, the Order Scheme has been developed in accordance with the Mayor’s Good Practice Guide to Estate Regeneration (February 2018), delivering the follow key principles for the estate regeneration:
+In accordance with Paragraph 4.8.2 of the supporting text to policy H8 of the London Plan (CDC.7), the Order Scheme has been developed in accordance with the Mayor’s Good Practice Guide to Estate Regeneration (February 2018) (CDC.8), delivering the follow key principles for the estate regeneration:

 like for like replacement of existing affordable housing floorspace;